 According to Georgia’s Open Records Act, only parties involved in the crash or the lawyers of those parties can request an accident report.

 Be sure to ask your Georgia car accident attorney if you have the legal authority to request a report.

 If you were the victim of an accident in Georgia that as caused by someone else’s carelessness, you might be able to get compensation.

 To learn more about your rights in an accident, contact a Georgia car accident lawyer.

-At Pritchard Injury Law, our priority is to help you through this confusing process.
+At Pritchard Injury Firm, our priority is to help you through this confusing process.
 Contact our firm today to speak with our compassionate and experienced car accident lawyer, Zach Pritchard.

 He will answer any questions you might have about getting your police report or pursuing a personal injury claim.